aellispierce/aellispierce.github.io/_posts/2016-03-25-two-weeks-at-thoughtbot.md

 to the API and get an initial index and show page out pretty quickly.
 I was pretty proud to be learning a programming language that was fairly new to me and getting so much done so quickly.
 From there, I went on and created the Dummy library.

+As I said, thus far it's been a great experience and I can't wait to see what's in store as I continue.